Problems paying back a payday loan

 How to complain about a payday lender

-If you feel your payday lender has treated you unfairly or you are unhappy with the repayment plan they’ve proposed, you should first complain to them.
-Use our template letter to do this.
+If you feel your payday lender has treated you unfairly or you’re unhappy with the repayment plan they’ve proposed, you should first complain to them.

 The lender then has eight weeks to resolve the situation.
 If they don’t meet this deadline, or you feel that they haven’t answered your complaint properly, you can complain to the Financial Ombudsman Service.